phpmyadmin/simple-math/README.md

 * Supports basic logical operations `&&`, `||`
 * Supports variables (either PHP style `$a` or simple `n`)

+The library was developed in order to be able to evaluate Gettext plural equations, but can be used for any mathematical calculations.

 ## Installation

 Please use [Composer][1] to install: